vic-ma/howtodismantle.github.io/_posts/2024-09-23-Enhancing-Lean-Management-Automated-Safety-Cross-Integration-via-SAP-and-Peakboard.md

 "and SUBTY = '0270';"
 {% endhighlight %}

-And here's how the data source dialog looks like.
-In the preview grid on the right we can see the raw data that exactly corresponds to the the data we saw in transaction PA30 decribed above.
+And here's what the data source dialog looks like.
+In the preview grid on the right, you can see the raw data that matches the data we saw in transaction PA30 above.

 ![image](/assets/2024-09-23/020.png)

-## Building the cross
+## Build the cross

-On the canvas of our project we use a bunch of text fields to form a cross.
-The text boxes whould be named according to their day, so we can easily address them later in the script.
+On the canvas of our project, we use a bunch of text fields to form a cross.
+We name the text boxes according to the day they represent, so we can easily refer to them later in the script.

 ![image](/assets/2024-09-23/030.png)

-## Scripting the logic
+## Create the script

 The actual magic to turn the raw data into colored text fields happens in the reload script of the SAP data source.
-In fact the script is very simple and can be easily done with building blocks.
+The script is simple and can be easily done with Building Blocks.
 However we use use LUA in this article because we need to treat every day individually, so LUA gives us a more condensed view than building blocks.

 ![image](/assets/2024-09-23/040.png)